#50. Switching to third person is the memoirist’s gambit for the hard parts; not so easy in real time.

 Isabel: So how come the police don’t charge him with breaking the “I-killed-people-with-my-truck-but-I’m-not-a-criminal law?”

 Pop: It’s called Plea Bargaining.
 Mr. Smith says he’ll plead guilty to a law that says it’s unlawful to drive CARELESSLY and cause a death.

 Isabel: What if the two sides can’t agree on which law he’s broken?

-Mimi: We don’t want a trial.
+Mimi: But we don’t want a trial.
 And neither does Mr. Smith.

-Pop: You can write a LETTER to the judge and tell him how you feel.
+Pop: You write a LETTER to the judge and tell him how you feel.

 Isabel: And that will make a difference, Pop?
-(I sniff.)
-I don’t think so!
+M’p!
+I doubt it.

 Pop: You’re wrong, Isabel.
 Anyone in our family can write to the judge, and what we say could influence the punishment.

-I scrape the last crumbs off the muffin wrapper and think, What a crumby idea.
+I swipe at the muffin crumbs I’ve spewed around.
+What a crumby idea.